dawid-cloudvisor/wafr-documentation/docs/security/SEC02-BP05.md

 ---
-title: SEC02-BP05 - Rely on user groups or roles for access control
+title: SEC02-BP05 - Audit and rotate credentials periodically
 layout: default
 parent: SEC02 - How do you manage identities for people and machines?
 grand_parent: Security